mondoohq/cnquery/docs/development.md

 }
 ```

-The simple wait to implement the reference would be to call the GCP API every time `gcp.project.computeService.address.network` is executed.
-However, this means we are going to be doing an excessive amount of API calls when scanning large GCP projects.
-If we have 10 addresses, this would mean we will do 10 separate API calls to get the network for each of them.
+The simple way to implement the reference would be to call the GCP API every time `gcp.project.computeService.address.network` is executed.
+However, this would generate an excessive amount of API calls when scanning large GCP projects.
+If we have 10 addresses, this would mean 10 separate API calls to get the network, one for each of them.

-MQL has powerful caching capabilities that would allow to achieve the same end result with a single (or fewer) API calls.
+MQL has powerful caching capabilities that let us achieve the same end result with a single (or fewer) API calls.

 First, create an init function for `gcp.project.computeService.network`, which is the resource we are cross-referencing:
 ```go